 Getting to Ostia Antica

-If you are from downtown Rome, getting to Ostia Antica can merely take you a snap.
-With a combination of train and metro rides, you can be able to reach the city in as much as 45 minutes.
-The travel will also cost you just a single ticket per way.
-You can take the metro line B to the pyramid metro stop.
-This metro stop is likewise the train station of Roma Porta San Paolo.
-With this, it will only take you just a few steps to get into the train.
-Ride on a train that heads to Lido.
-Virtually all trains for Lido depart every 15 minutes.
-Along the way, Lido train trips stop at Ostia Antica.
+If you come from downtown Rome, getting to Ostia Antica is very easy.
+With a combination of train and metro rides, you will be able to reach the city in as much as 45 minutes.
+The ride will cost you just a single ticket per way.
+You can take the metro line B up to the Piramide metro stop.
+This metro stop is also the terminal of the train station of Roma Porta San Paolo.
+Just take one of the trains that head to the Lido di Ostia (Ostia's new town on the beach).
+Usually, there is a ride every 15 minutes.
+Along the way, Lido train trips stop at the Ostia Antica station.

-Once you are already in Ostia Antica train station, you can take around five minutes walking to get into the entrance.
+Once you are in the Ostia Antica train station, it will take around five minutes walking to get into the entrance of the site.
 You simply need to cross the blue sky bridge and walk ahead a little further to Via della Stazione di Ostia Antica.
 Straight ahead is the parking lot and on the left side is the entrance.

-Another great way of getting to Ostia Antica easily is by booking a tour.
+Another great way of easily getting to Ostia Antica is by booking a tour.
 The booking fee includes all the entrance fees.
-The tour will be led by a highly experienced guide who can speak English.
-The tour guide will likewise take with him the tickets to make sure everyone can get off at the exact stop.
-The group tour is usually comprised of a maximum of 25 people.
+The tour will be led by a highly experienced guide who speaks English.
+The tour guide will take with him/her the tickets to make sure everyone can get off at the exact stop.
+The tour group usually comprises a maximum of 25 people.

 Right after booking, you will be provided with a voucher which will serve as your proof of payment.
 Keep the voucher and take it with you when joining the tour.
-In the voucher, you can find the complete information of the operator, including the local contact numbers at your destinations.
+In the voucher, you can find complete information about the operator, including the local contact numbers at your destinations.

-The tour will usually last for a total of four hours.
-This includes the time for travel and a 2.5 hours stroll along the ruins of the site.
+The tour will usually last a total of four hours.
+This includes the travel time and a 2.5 hours visit around the site.